-- When and how does the privilege against self-incrimination arise, and what is the procedure for a certificate to be issued? (see s 128 of the Uniform Evidence Acts). - Sexual assault communication privilege (see ss 295-306 of the Criminal Procedure Act 1986 (NSW), including seeking leave to issue subpoena). - When can material of settlement negotiations be relied upon in court? (see s 131 of the Uniform Evidence Acts). - 26.
-Discussion of readers' progress in relation to advocacy and court craft - Practical advice and encouragement based on the tutor's observation and assessment of the reader in court. - What aspects of advocacy can be improved and what steps can the reader take to enhance their skills? - 27.
-General professional responsibilities - Compliance with ss 56-60 of the Civil Procedure Act 2005 (NSW) and equivalents, including in a case which has gone off the rails. - Bar Rules 79 (guilty client) and 83-95 (prosecutor's duties).
+- (b) Discussion of readers' progress in relation to advocacy and court craft - Practical advice and encouragement based on the tutor's observation and assessment of the reader in Court. - What aspects of advocacy can be improved and what steps can the reader take to enhance their skills? - (c) General professional responsibilities - Compliance with ss.56 60 of the Civil Procedure Act, including in a case which has gone off the rails. - Bar Rules 79 (guilty client) and 83 95 (prosecutor's duties)